Unidata/awips2/README.md

         1. Import **awips2/cave** > Select All Projects > Finish
         2. Import **awips2/edexOsgi** > Select All Projects > Finish
-        3. Import **awips2/Radar** > Select All Projects > Finish
-            > The **Radar** folder contains the EDEX Radar Server plugins.
-Though the Unidata release does not build or use the radar server, the common libraries are required for other AWIPS radar processing and visualization plugins.

         Now import all other repositories fully: